justinsowhat/patient-crm/README.md

 3. Clean up the backend by break up some repositories and controllers
 4. There's a weird bug where a newly added field doesn't persist the data nor display the field name
 5. Break up the CustomSection FE components into two smaller components
+6. Ability to edit/delete custom fields and sections